Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry

+Our results are obtained within the RPA, which involves a geometric summation of bubble diagrams while neglecting other classes of diagrams.
+The RPA is well justified in the limit of a large electron flavor number $N$.
+However, when $N$ is small, as in spin- and valley-polarized metals, it becomes challenging to construct a fully controlled approximation.
+Nevertheless, our RPA analysis clearly demonstrates that band topology and quantum geometry play a significant role in superconductivity.
+Recent unbiased density matrix renormalization group (DMRG) calculations using broadened Landau levels also highlight the importance of band topology in realizing superconducting states~\cite{Wang_2025_b}.
+Developing a more systematically controlled approach applicable at small N remains an open question and an active area of research (see, e.g., Ref.~\cite{Dong_2025}).

+The models we have considered so far possess both nonzero Berry curvature and quantum metric.
+In the Supplemental Material~\cite{SM}, we further show, using the RPA method, that superconductivity is also strongly influenced by the single-particle wave function in a model with zero Berry curvature but nonzero quantum geometry~\cite{Hofmann_2022}.

 Our work therefore points to a promising route to achieve high-$T_c$ topological superconductivity through tuning the band geometry.
-Our results suggest that a platform for fractional Chern insulators could also be promising for high $T_c$ topological superconductivity.
+Our results suggest that a platform for fractional Chern insulators could also be promising for high $T_c$ topological superconductivity when the band is made dispersive.
 This seems to align with the experimental fact that both FCI and superconductivity have been observed in graphene multilayers.

 \acknowledgments The work is partially supported by the U.S. Department of Energy (DOE) National Nuclear Security Administration (NNSA) under Contract No. 89233218CNA000001 through the Laboratory Directed Research and Development (LDRD) Program and was performed, in part, at the Center for Integrated Nanotechnologies, an Office of Science User Facility operated for the DOE Office of Science, under user Proposals No. 2018BU0010 and No. 2018BU0083.